4v3ngR/pluto_tv_scraper/README.md

-    --exclude-channels <regex> : Exclude the channels that match the regular expression --port <num>               : Start a small web server to serve the generated files --refresh <seconds>        : Automatically refetch the files at the provided interval --unique-client-id         : Generate a unique id for each client requesting the playlist via the inbuilt server
+    --exclude-channels <regex> : Exclude the channels that match the regular expression --port <num>               : Start a small web server to serve the generated files --refresh <seconds>        : Automatically refetch the files at the provided interval --unique-clientid          : Generate a unique id for each client requesting the playlist via the inbuilt server
-    --random-client-id         : Generate a random id for each request of the playlist via the inbuilt server
+    --random-clientid          : Generate a random id for each request of the playlist via the inbuilt server
     --x-tvg-url <url>          : Specify a custom x-tvg-url value in the EXTM3U header --help                     : Display this help